jesseduffield/OK/README.md

 Joel says:

 > I used to find _OK?_'s opinionated syntax constraints coercive.
 Now I find them liberating.
-Thinking hard about how to fit a complex variable name into eight characters forces me to write code that future me can easily maintain
+Thinking hard about how to fit a complex variable name into eight characters forces me to write code that future me can easily maintain.

 Sarah says: